Klinch994/dragndrop/dragndrop.md

 WIP

 ##### Blueprint Functionality
 DragNDrop is utilized within Blueprints by showcasing examples of connecting nodes, variables, or functions using DragNDrop functionalities.
-For more information, please refer to the video guide for this section.
+For more information, please refer to the video guide of this section.

 #### Video Guide